wipetboye/SharpZalgo/README.md

-﻿# C# Zalgo
+# C# Zalgo
 ###### Forked from marfgold1/ZalgoCSharp

-I just improved the code for use in the whole program, and not just for Rextester.
+﻿I just improved the code for use in the whole program, and not just for Rextester.

 Basically, just
 ```